Illinois Election 2025: Races to watch in Chicago’s suburbs and Wisconsin

 Voters in Aurora, Illinois’ second-largest city, will decide their mayoral election on April 1, with Mayor Richard Irvin taking on Alderperson-at-Large John Laesch.

-Irvin, who launched a failed bid for Illinois governor in 2022, is seeking a third term in office as mayor, and has been endorsed by the Illinois AFL-CIO, the Daily Herald and several other unions.
+Irvin, who launched a failed bid for Illinois governor in 2022, is seeking a third term in office as mayor, and has been endorsed by the Daily Herald and several unions.

 Feeling out of the loop?
 We'll catch you up on the Chicago news you need to know.
 Sign up for the weekly Chicago Catch-Up newsletter.